-The Company has previously undertaken field work at Famehub's Satak Serau (Panau) and Tekai prospects.
+The Company has previously undertaken field work at Famehub's Satak Serau ("Panau") and Tekai prospects.
 The Panau prospect has been identified as having the best potential for hosting near-surface oxide resources.
 An initial 10 drill hole exploration program totaling 1,450m and additional trenching and sampling has been planned at Panau to be conducted in the near future.
-Access roads and drill pads were constructed at Panau during the quarter in preparation for the initial drilling program.
+Access roads and drill pads have been constructed in preparation for the initial drilling program.